 - The calculation of (gross revenue – auto expense) does NOT include the other costs of running a business!
-So I’m NOT including, in the calculations above, things like allocated portions of the phone device itself, phone service, internet, computer, office expenses, etc. And, I’m NOT including the value of my time for dealing with things like Uber/Lyft driver support, car inspections, doing accounting and taxes, etc.
+So I’m NOT including, in the calculations above, things like allocated portions of the phone device itself, phone service, internet, computer, office expenses, etc. And, I’m NOT including the value of my time for dealing with things like accounting and taxes.

 - Driving, waiting for rides, getting back home.

-- Washing and/or cleaning the car to get it ready to drive, as well as the time for getting gas.
+- Washing and/or cleaning the car, get it ready to drive, and the time for getting gas.